-The front fork has a combination air and mechanical coil spring in the inner tubes By adjusting the air pressure, you can alter the suspension to suit the motorcycle's load (ex: optional accessories etc.) and the road conditions.
-Refer to page 8-29 for proper adjustment procedures.
+The front fork spring preload is adjusted by changing the air pressure.
+The spring preload can be adjusted to suit the rider's preference, motorcycle's load (ex: optional accessories etc.) and road conditions Refer to page 8-28 for proper adjustment procedures.